Flag of the Federated States of Micronesia

 The flag of the Federated States of Micronesia was adopted on 30 November 1978.
 The blue field represents the Pacific Ocean.
 In an echo of U.S. heraldic practice, the stars represent the four federated states: Chuuk, Pohnpei, Kosrae and Yap, arranged like the points of the compass.
-It is based off the flag of the Trust Territory of the Pacific Islands.
+It is based on the flag of the Trust Territory of the Pacific Islands.